SergeyKozlovskiy/SergeyKozlovskiy/README.md

 ### :briefcase: About Me
 :bulb: I like learning new technologies and looking for the best solutions

-:mortar_board:I am currently expanding my knowledge in react at Rolling Scopes School
+I am currently expanding my knowledge in react at Rolling Scopes School

 🌱 I'm on track for learning more about Angular, testing and design patterns.